WELCOME TO THE

 News for prospective Med-Peds applicants!

-- Interested in hearing what Brown Med-Peds is all about?
-Check out our new program video and program podcast!
+- Want to hear what Brown Med-Peds is all about?
+Check out our new program podcast!

 - Kenzie Daniels, PGY4, Chelsea Boyd, PGY2, and Betsy Toll, MP Core Faculty, were recognized with Alpert Medical School of Brown University’s 2020 Dean’s Excellence in Teaching Awards!